potocpav/npy-rs/README.md

 Version 0.3 brought ten-fold performance improvements.
 On my laptop, it now loads and writes files from a ramdisk at approx. 700 MB/s.

 Only the header is parsed on the `NpyData::from_bytes` call.
 The data can then be accessed sequentially by iterating over `NpyData`, randomly by using the `get` function, or the whole file can be deserialized into a `Vec` at once by using the `to_vec` function.
 Only the third option requires the whole file to fit into the RAM at once.

-To load large files, they can be memory-mapped as illustrated in the [large example](examples/large.rs).